OpenAgenda/oa-public/packages/unsubscribed/README.md

 This service is accessible from a parent express instance via its own express application.
 Use `app.use` on parent app as shown in tests.

+## genUrl

+Use genUrl to build links based on values.
+See tests in app test file.

 # Tests

 This is tested.
 Check tests for use cases.